Certain injuries and medical conditions can cause blurred vision and headache, but migraine is the most common cause.

 Blurred vision can affect one or both eyes.
 It can cause your vision to be cloudy, dim, or even peppered with shapes and colors, making it difficult to see.

-The following conditions can cause blurred vision and headache at the same time.
+The following conditions can cause blurred vision and headaches at the same time.

 Migraine is a headache disorder that affects over 39 million people in the United States.
 Of these individuals, 28 million are women.
 Migraine causes moderate to severe pain that’s often made worse by light, sound, or movement.